cc-d/open2fa-server/README.md

    - The client uses its locally stored UUID-based encryption key to decrypt the TOTP secrets.

-   - **Security Measures:** User identification is achieved through the UUID or user ID, without sharing the UUID with the server, enhancing security and confidentiality.

 4. **Generating One-Time Passwords (TOTPs):**

    - With the decrypted TOTP secrets, the client can now generate one-time passwords (TOTPs) as needed.